MissionBit/phaser-template/README.md

-# Phaser Template
+# Phaser Templates

-Minimal template to start a [Phaser](http://phaser.io/) project with.
+Minimal templates to start a [Phaser](http://phaser.io/) project with.

 Phaser resources: